Atomic-Germ/mcp-consult/OVERHAUL_JOURNEY.md

 **Result:** Production-ready, well-tested, maintainable MCP server
 **ROI:** Immeasurable (prevents future bugs, enables rapid feature development)

-**The combination of mcp-optimist, mcp-tdd, and ollama-consult is a game-changer for software development!**
+**The combination of mcp-optimist, mcp-tdd, and consult is a game-changer for software development!**

 ---